JnyJny/busylight/docs/devices/agile_innovative.md

 The `channel` field is documented as 8-bit value that can take on three values; 0:red, 1:green, 2: blue.
-It not docummented what the channel value effects and values other than zero result in no change to LED color values on a BlinStick Square.
+It not docummented what the channel value effects and values other than zero result in no change to LED color values on a BlinkStick Square.

 ###### Single LED Command
 This command is used to update the RGB values of the first LED.